GuyFa/GIF/README.md

 1) Matlab R2019b

 2) Boost 1.80.0 - I downloaded boost from here https://www.boost.org/.
 My code only requires the headers of the Boost libraries.
-Hence, there is no need to build boost as well.
+Hence, there is no need to build boost.

-3) CGAL 5.5 - CGAL has to be compiled with 64 bits dynamic (also called shared) - in order to do that we used cmake.
+3) CGAL 5.5 - I installed CGAL 5.5 with the gmp and mpfr auxiliary libraries.
+There is no need to build CGAL as well.

 4) GMM C++ template library version 4.2 (http://getfem.org/download.html).